AI Life Insurance Underwriting: How Automated Approval Works in 2026

 Situation Why AI Underwriting May Not Apply

-High BMI (over 40) Automated systems flag for manual review
+High BMI (outside 18-32 range) Automated systems flag for manual review

-If you fall into one of these categories, don't worry — you still have options.
-Our guides on getting life insurance with pre-existing conditions, life insurance with heart disease, and life insurance for diabetics can help you navigate traditional underwriting.
+If you fall into one of these categories, you still have options.
+Our guides on life insurance with pre-existing conditions and the documents needed for life insurance can help you navigate traditional underwriting.
+Digital-first carriers now offer no-exam coverage up to $5 million in select programs, so it's worth shopping around.

 AI vs. Human Underwriting: Pros and Cons